-Every year, UNESCO celebrates International Women’s Day.
-It is a chance to rejoice in the progress made towards achieving gender equality and women’s empowerment, but also to critically reflect on those accomplishments and strive for greater momentum.
+International Women's Day is an occasion to celebrate the progress made towards achieving gender equality and women's empowerment but also to critically reflect on those accomplishments and strive for a greater momentum towards gender equality worldwide.
 It is a day to recognize the extraordinary acts of women and to stand together, as a united force, to advance gender equality around the world.

 MESSAGE FROM THE DIRECTOR-GENERAL

 "Digital technologies are affecting the ways in which we work, learn, teach and live together.
 Unfortunately, women are not necessarily fully benefitting from this technological revolution.
 A recent report by the Broadband Commission, co-authored by UNESCO, concluded that the gender digital divide is actually increasing: in 2016, there were over 250 million fewer women online than men that year.
 Women are not only less connected, but benefit less from digital literacy and skills training, are less likely to be hired by tech companies, and often earn less than their male colleagues."

 — Audrey Azoulay, Director-General, on the occasion of International Women’s Day 2019

 The Internet and new technologies are rapidly expanding people’s possibilities to communicate, work and study beyond physical boundaries, yet this digital revolution can foster new forms of inequalities and violence that disproportionally affect women and girls worldwide.

 This is the reason why, on the occasion of the 2019 edition of International Women’s Day, UNESCO is taking a closer look at women in the digital space, highlighting the opportunities and challenges they face.

 Please find below the activities taking place at UNESCO Headquarters and Field Offices on 8 March.